aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 }));

 // Option 3: Create a new role that allows the account root principal to assume.
-// Add this role in the `system:masters` const consoleReadOnlyRole = new iam.Role(this, 'ConsoleReadOnlyRole', {
+// Add this role in the `system:masters` and witch to this role from the AWS console. const consoleReadOnlyRole = new iam.Role(this, 'ConsoleReadOnlyRole', {
   assumedBy: new iam.AccountRootPrincipal,
 });